datastax/block-explorer/README.md

 3. Create a `.env` file using the `.env.example` as an example
 4. Set `NEXT_PUBLIC_GRAPHQL_ENDPOINT` to your Astra DB GraphQL endpoint
 5. Set `API_ACCESS_TOKEN` to your Astra token
+6. Install dependencies: `yarn install`
+7. Start the app with `yarn start`